A Survey on Causal Discovery: Theory and Practice

-In particular, a directed edge (X, Y) is graphically represented by an arrow as $X \rightarrow Y$, and induces a set of relationships between the vertices of the graph $G$.
-Given a vertex $X$, we denote its {\em parents}, i.e., the set of vertices that have an arrow into $X$, by $Pa(X)$, while we denote its {\em children}, i.e., the set of vertices that have an arrow out of $X$, by $Ch(X)$.
+In particular, a directed edge $(X, Y)$ is graphically represented by an arrow as $X \rightarrow Y$, and induces a set of relationships between the vertices of the graph $G$.
+Given a vertex $X$, we denote by $Pa(X)$ its {\em parents}, i.e. the set of vertices that have an arrow into $X$, while we denote by $Ch(X)$ its {\em children}, i.e. the set of vertices that have an arrow out of $X$.
 Recursively, any parent and parent of a parent (child and child of a child) of $X$ is an {\em ancestor} $An(X)$ ({\em descendant} $De(X)$) of $X$.

-The vertices connected to $X$ are said to be \emph{adjacent} to $X$ and denoted as $Adj(X)$, while the vertices connected with an \emph{undirected} edge to $X$ are the \emph{neighbors} $Ne(X)$.
+The vertices connected to $X$ are said to be \emph{adjacent} to $X$ and denoted by $Adj(X)$, while the vertices connected with an undirected edge are the \emph{neighbors} $Ne(X)$.
 These two sets of vertices are identical in undirected graphs, but may be different in graphs with other mixed orientations.

-\begin{definition}[Path] A path $\pi = (X - \cdots - Y)$ is a tuple of non repeating vertices, where each vertex is connected to the next in the sequence with an edge. \end{definition}
+\begin{definition}[Path] A path $\pi = (X - \cdots - Y)$ is a tuple of non repeating vertices, where each vertex is connected to the next in the sequence with an undirected edge. \end{definition}

 \begin{definition}[Directed Path] A directed path $\pi = (X \rightarrow \cdots \rightarrow Y)$ is a tuple of non repeating vertices, where each vertex is connected to the next in the sequence with a directed edge. \end{definition}